vwilson05/real-estate-management/docs/features.md

 - Add clustering for multiple properties in the same area
 - Implement map filters and search
 - Add geocoding to automatically get coordinates from addresses
+- Add custom map styles and themes
+- Implement map controls for zoom and layer selection

 ### 2. Financial Tracking
 **Status:** In Progress